datastream/authservice/README.md

 ## TokenStorage

-current it use local file.
+current it use local file. change to redis if you want to run multi-instances.

+## Todo

+### pages

+user register.html and tokens.html should be created.